MedVisBonn/bonndit/README.rst

         :alt: Documentation Status

 The bonndit package contains the latest diffusion imaging tools developed at the University of Bonn.
+Within the package the whole pipeline from the raw data to tractogaphy is covered.

+Included is a framework for
-This early release focuses on our framework for single and multi tissue deconvolution using constrained higher-order tensor fODFs.
+single and multi tissue deconvolution using constrained higher-order tensor fODFs.
 In addition, it includes code for fitting the Diffusional Kurtosis (DKI) model.
-More will follow as time permits.
+To extract directions two methods are included.
+On the one hand simple peak extraction and on the other hand a low rank approximation framework.
+Further an average and selection approach is implemented, which reduces the model uncertainty.
+Within these multivectorfields we can apply a probabilistic streamline based tracking approach, which can be filtered afterwards.

 * Free software: GNU General Public License v3